gridsome/gridsome.org/docs/README.md

 # Quick start

-Gridsome is a universal Vue.js framework powered by GraphQL.
-It uses GraphQL as a single source of truth for all data connected to the website.
-You can pull data from any CMS, local Markdown or content APIs into the GraphQL layer.
-Data can be explored in a local GraphQL playground and be inserted into any component quickly.

-Gridsome is heavily inspired by **Gatsby** (A React.js alternative).
+**Gridsome is a Vue framework for building fast websites**.
+It uses an internal GraphQL layer for all data.
+Gridsome is heavily inspired by **[Gatsby](https://gatsbyjs.org)** (A React.js alternative).
+Gridsome sites can be static generated, and hosted anywhere, or server-side rendered on a Node.js server.

 ### 1. Install Gridsome CLI tool